 If there was ever dessert that had fall and holiday written all over it, it would be these mini pumpkin cheesecakes!
-The pumpkin cheesecake filling is layered on a caramelized, buttery graham cracker crust piped with homemade whipped cream and a dash of pumpkin pie spice!
-This mini pumpkin cheesecake recipe is one of my favorite Fall treats I’ve ever created.
+The pumpkin cheesecake filling is layered on a caramelized, buttery sweet graham cracker crust piped with homemade whipped cream and a dash of pumpkin pie spice!

-If you are hosting Thanksgiving this year, use our crockpot turkey recipe to cut down on the stress and free up your oven!
+If you are hosting Thanksgiving this year, use our easy smoked turkey recipe to cut down on the stress and free up your oven!
 You can also use this cranberry jello salad to wow your guests, and it only takes 10 minutes to prep.
-Fill the rest of the dessert table with simple recipes like Pumpkin Bread Pudding with Caramel Sauce, Chocolate Chip Cheesecake Cookies, or a classic key lime pie.
+Fill the rest of the dessert table with simple recipes like Pumpkin Bread Pudding with Caramel Sauce, Chocolate Chip Cheesecake Cookies, or a classic cheesecake.

 - Less prep work than the traditional pumpkin pie and cheesecake.